-For generations, people have self-medicated to cure an ailment or illness or to cope with life, often turning to alcohol or over-the-counter drugs like Tylenol.
+For generations, people have self-medicated to cure an ailment or illness or to cope with life, often turning to alcohol or over-the-counter drugs.
 The internet makes it easy to self-diagnose and self-medicate without ever seeing a doctor.
 But often self-medicating comes at the expense of your health and can lead to addiction.

 Self-medication is the treatment of self-recognized or self-diagnosed health problems typically with over-the-counter medicines.